 This is all to say that after 5 years of being out of the granola bar game, I'm finally ready to dip my feet back into the water.
 I've been wanting to share a recipe here on Coley Cooks, but up until recently, I still couldn't muster up the motivation to make granola bars.
 Now that I finally did, I'm so, so glad.
 These things are awesome!

 Homemade granola bars are great to keep on hand for easy grab and go breakfasts and snacks... even dessert.
 You get to control everything that goes into them, and especially what doesn't go into them.
 These may contain a healthy dose of sugar, which obviously means they're going to taste good, but it also means they'll give you a mega boost of energy and that's exactly what they're intended to do.
 It's also worth mentioning that these are gluten free and basically vegan - honey is technically an animal product - but true vegans can always sub that out for maple syrup or agave nectar.

 This flavor was always a best seller and one of my personal favorites.
-They taste just like a peanut butter and jelly sandwich, and what blue-jean wearing, red-blooded American doesn’t love that?
+They taste just like a peanut butter and jelly sandwich, just like these bars, and what blue-jean wearing, red-blooded American doesn't love that?